What Doesn't Kill You Can Maim: Unexpected Injuries From Opioids

 "The lungs become so waterlogged that you can't get any more oxygen into the body even though the patient is wide awake and they're struggling to breathe," Lai Becker says.

 Doctors offer different theories about why this occurs.
 Lai Becker says it may be related to a sudden change in blood pressure when a patient is revived abruptly with naloxone.
-Other doctors think it's a reaction to some of the drug combination patients take.
+Other doctors think it's a reaction to some part of the drug combination patients take.
 There are lots of questions among emergency doctors about why this is happening — it's why researchers at the Centers for Disease Control and Prevention are now wading into this new field of opioid use injuries, to try to get some data.

-"We're only beginning to scratch the surface and trying to understand what is going on this front," says Mark Faul, a senior health scientist at the CDC.
+"We're only beginning to scratch the surface and trying to understand what is going on, on this front," says Mark Faul, a senior health scientist at the CDC.

 Faul is studying the possible link between the opioid overdose and traumatic brain injury.
-He plans to collect data about how often an overdose leaves patients with permanent or temporary brain damage that that can leave a person blind, deaf, with amnesia or other memory or thinking problems.
+He plans to collect data about how often an overdose leaves patients with permanent or temporary brain damage that that can leave them blind or deaf, or with amnesia or other cognitive problems.

 And there's one more complicating factor: fentanyl.
 This very powerful opioid gives those who use it recreationally a high that is more intense than heroin's, but wears off more quickly.
 Traci Green, a senior scientist and deputy director of the injury prevention center at Boston Medical Center, says that means recreational drug users tend to use fentanyl more times a day than they would pure heroin.